microsoft/0xDeCA10B/README.md

 <img src="./assets/architecture_flow.png?raw=true" width=500 alt="Picture of a someone sending data to the addData method in CollaborativeTrainer which sends data to the 3 main components as further described next.">

-1. The **IncentiveMechanism** validates the transaction, for instance, in some cases a "stake" or deposit is required.
+1. The **IncentiveMechanism** validates the request to add data, for instance, in some cases a "stake" or deposit is required.
+In some cases, the incentive mechanism can also be triggered later to provide users with payments or virtual "karma" points.
 2. The **DataHandler** stores data and meta-data on the blockchain.
 This ensures that it is accessible for all future uses, not limited to this smart contract.
 3. The machine learning **model** is updated according to predefined training algorithms.
-In addition to adding data, anyone can query the model for predictions, and the incentive mechanism may be triggered to provide users with payments or virtual "karma" points.
+In addition to adding data, anyone can query the model for predictions **for free**.

 The basics of the framework can be found in our [blog post][blog1].
+A demo of one incentive mechanism can be found [here][demo].
 More details can be found in the [initial paper][overview-paper] describing the framework, accepted to Blockchain-2019, The IEEE International Conference on Blockchain: (coming July 2019)

 This repository contains: